After Living in the White House, Comfortable Home Design Reigns

 The modest Carter ranch house in Plains, Georgia—the family’s permanent residence since 1961—is also the first and only home the Carters have ever owned.
 The home stretches on what looks like a pretty huge property.
 It has covered front and rear porches, lots of trees and plants, and plenty of windows for natural sunlight to filter freely into the interior.

-Guests are greeted by double doors at the entryway and floor-to-ceiling paned windows and double doors (left).
-On the right is the rear porch, a glimpse of the chimney, and patio furniture.
+Guests are greeted by double doors at the entryway and floor-to-ceiling paned windows and double doors (top).
+Above is the rear porch, a glimpse of the chimney, and patio furniture.
+(Photo credit: Historic American Buildings Survey, U.S. Government; Library of Congress Call Number: HABS GA,131-PLAIN,2--5)

 If you want something elegantly simple with clean lines like the Carter ranch, take a look at this three-bedroom ranch-style plan.
 It is not as expensive as most homes because it is built as an efficient rectangle.
 There are flex options—with unfinished space on the second level and the basement.
 Inside the main house is a spacious Great Room—dining-living-kitchen areas—with its open layout.
 From the Great Room, there is access to a rear covered porch and grilling terrace.
 The master suite has its own patio with a fireplace.